Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Experiment

-In this section, we conduct a series of experiments to thoroughly evaluate the performance of HaQGNN.
-The experimental evaluation is divided into two main parts.
-The first part assesses the predictive performance and computational efficiency of the trained graph neural networks, GNNs-1 and GNNs-2 (Section \ref{Predictive_performance_of_the_graph_neural_networks}).
-The second part demonstrates the performance advantages of HaQGNN over recent state-of-the-art methods across different datasets through simulation studies (Section \ref{Performance_of_HaQGNN_on_benchmarks}).
+In this section, we present a comprehensive experimental evaluation of the proposed framework.
+The study is organized into two parts.
+The first evaluates the predictive performance and computational efficiency of the proposed graph neural networks, GNN-1 and GNN-2 (Section \ref{Predictive_performance_of_the_graph_neural_networks}).
+The second assesses the overall performance of our methodology against recent state-of-the-art methods across multiple datasets (Section \ref{Performance_of_HaQGNN_on_benchmarks}).